Equal Rights Advocates

 Equal Rights Advocates (ERA) is an American non-profit gender justice/women's rights organization that was founded in 1974.
-ERA is a legal and advocacy organization for advancing rights and opportunities for women, girls, and people of gender identities through legal cases and policy advocacy.
+ERA is a legal and advocacy organization for advancing rights and opportunities for women, girls, and people of marginalized gender identities through legal cases and policy advocacy.

-The organization propels for the rights of women in minimum wage jobs, women of color, immigrant women, and LGBTQ+ people.
+The organization advocates for the rights of women in minimum wage jobs, women of color, immigrant women, and LGBTQ+ people.
 ERA is based out of San Francisco and is led by executive director Noreen Farrell.

 Major initiatives and involvement

 Workplace justice

 In 2018, ERA co-sponsored and played a role in passing a package of anti-sexual harassment legislation, strengthening protections for working people across California, holding neglectful employers accountable, and making it easier for victims to get justice and healing.
-In 2016, ERA settled a lawsuit on behalf of women employed by BAE Systems Norfolk Ship Repair, who experienced a sexually hostile work environment, and was discriminated against in promotion and job assignment decisions.
-The women workers received $3 million in back pay, and BAE made significant changes to its discrimination and harassment policies.
-In 2015, ERA sued facilities management giant ABM Industries, Inc., on behalf of night-shift janitor Maria Bojorquez, who was sexually assaulted, harassed, and retaliated against at work.
-Under the settlement, ABM agreed to thorough outside reviews for investigations of rape or attempted rape at their company, benefitting thousands of current and future workers.
+In 2016, ERA settled a lawsuit on behalf of women employed by BAE Systems Norfolk Ship Repair, who experienced a sexually hostile work environment and was discriminated against in promotion and job assignment decisions.
+The women received $3 million settlement, and BAE made significant changes to its discrimination and harassment policies.
+In 2015, ERA sued facilities management giant ABM Industries, Inc., on behalf of night-shift janitor Maria Bojorquez, who was sexually assaulted, harassed, and faced retaliation at work.
+In the settlement, ABM agreed to thorough outside reviews for investigations of rape or attempted rape at their company benefitting thousands of current and future workers.

 In May 2012, ERA released a report on pregnancy accommodation law: Expecting A Baby, Not A Lay-Off: Why Federal Law Should Require the Reasonable Accommodation of Pregnant Workers.
 ERA is a main proponent of the Pregnant Workers Fairness Act.
-In June 2011, Equal Rights Advocates was among the co-counsel (including the Impact Fund, Cohen Milstein, and other firms) representing Betty Dukes and women Wal-Mart plaintiffs across the county in the historic Dukes v.
+In June 2011, Equal Rights Advocates was among the co-counsel (including the Impact Fund, Cohen Milstein, and other firms) representing Betty Dukes and women in Wal-Mart plaintiffs across the county in the historic Dukes v.
 Wal-Mart Stores class action.
 Dukes v.
 Wal-Mart was a class action sex discrimination lawsuit against Wal-Mart Stores challenging its policies and practices of denying equal pay and promotion opportunities to its female workforce.
 The Supreme Court's ruling against the lawsuit has had a lasting legacy in class action litigation.